Adobe-Marketing-Cloud/analytics-realtime-dashboard-example/lessons/lesson_1/README.md

 5.    click "Get Response".

     If all went well, you should get a JSON structure back that has a value every 5-minutes for the past hour.
-In this example, "pageviews" represent traffic for the site over each time period.
+In this example, "pageviews" represents traffic for the site over each time period.

 Pulling a More Interesting Report
 -----

-There are a lot of options that we can pull with the real-time report.
+There are many options that can be customized in a Real-time report.
 You can find the full documentation [here](https://marketing.adobe.com/developer/documentation/analytics-reporting-1-4/real-time).
 Let’s add a few more options to our request above.
-Try out the requests below and take a look at that JSON you get back.
+Try out the requests below and take a look at that JSON you get back:

 * Top pages
 ```javascript